vikranthkongara/intro-to-declarative-pipeline/Exercise-03.md

 6. Select **All** from the **Strategy** drop down under **Discover Branches**
 7. Click **Save**

-Once you click on save Jenkins will search your organization for any projects with Jenkinsfiles in them, import those projects as Multibranch projects, and begin building each branch with a Jenkinsfile in it.
+Once you click on save, Jenkins will search your organization for any projects with Jenkinsfiles in them, import those projects as Multibranch projects, and begin building each branch with a Jenkinsfile in it.

-When the project was created it also should have created webhooks in Github.
+When the project was created it also should have created a webhook in Github.
 Verify that the webhooks were created in Github by checking **Webhooks** within your organization's Github **Settings**.

 ## Exercise 3.4 - Conditional Execution